During their years of training, doctors often work excessive hours and experience poor work environments in the Irish healthcare system.

 We want to talk to doctors about their experience of training in Ireland, in particular since the pandemic, given the pressure the service is now under.

-Training pathways that were previously inaccessible to international doctors will open up in July 2022, following a long campaign.
-However, we will delve into obstacles international doctors continue to face, including access to Stamp 4 immigration permissions.
+Training pathways that were previously inaccessible to international doctors opened up in July 2022, following a long campaign.
+However, we will delve into obstacles international doctors continue to face, including 2023 research that found a lack of organisational support for them when they arrive.

 If you want to make a contribution to help this investigation happen, click the 'Fund This Proposal' button.
 Noteworthy investigations are sourced from and crowdfunded by the public.